 Medicare Part D is prescription drug coverage provided by private insurance companies.
 The enrollee chooses what plan best fits his/her needs.
 Most companies use a tiered co-pay structure: one amount for generic medications, higher for brand name, then highest for specialty drugs.
 An average monthly premium is about $32 - $44, but premiums range widely from about $33 to $110 per month.
 About 30% of Part D participants get their coverage through Medicare Advantage plans.

 The structure of a Part D prescription drug plan benefit can be quite confusing.
 There are four phases of coverage:

-- Coverage Gap (Donut Hole): The donut hole has been closed in 2020, but you will still be responsible for paying a higher cost - 25% - for covered brand-name and generic drugs.
+- Coverage Gap (Donut Hole): Through the donut hole you will be responsible for paying a higher cost - 25% - for covered brand-name and generic drugs.

 Medicare Part D provides assistance to low income-individuals, and some benefits may be received through the Veterans Administration.

 Medicare Supplement Insurance (known as Medigap) is sold by private insurance companies to fill in gaps in Original Medicare coverage, notably the deductibles, cost sharing, and benefit gaps.
 There are 10 standard Medigap policies that are allowed to be sold, and cost ranges by state and by the amount of coverage they provide.
 It pays to shop around.
 All policies cover the Part A inpatient hospital co-insurance for days over 60, and all provide 365 days of in-patient hospitalization for those who use all of their Medicare benefits.
 All cover the Part B co-insurance, either in whole or in part, and most cover all or part of the co-insurance for a skilled nursing facility.
 Most cover all or part of the Part A deductible.